At a Glance

 ✨Tip Number 4

-Research the charity's mission and values thoroughly.
-Understanding their goals will allow you to tailor your discussions and show how your financial expertise can support their objectives.
+Research the charity's mission and key programmes thoroughly.
+Understanding their financial needs and challenges will allow you to tailor your discussions and show how you can add value as their Interim Head of Finance.

 We think you need these skills to ace Interim Head of Finance